On the upper bound of the $L_p$ discrepancy of Halton's sequence and the Central Limit Theorem for Hammersley's net: Introduction

-A sequence of point sets $((\beta_{n,N})_{n=0}^{N-1})_{N=1}^{\infty}$ is of $L_p$ low discrepancy (abbreviated l.d.p.s.) if $ D_{s,p} ((\beta_{n,N})_{n=0}^{N-1})=O(N^{-1}(\log N)^{(s-1)/2}) $ for $ N \rightarrow \infty $.
+A sequence of point sets $((\beta_{n,N})_{n=0}^{N-1})_{N=1}^{\infty}$ is of $L_p$ low discrepancy (abbreviated l.d.p.s.) if $ D_{s,p} ((\beta_{n,N})_{n=0}^{N-1})=O((\log N)^{(s-1)/2}) $ for $ N \rightarrow \infty $.\\

-The existence of $L_p$ l.d.p.s. was proved by Roth for $p=2$ and by Chen for $p>1$ [Ch1], [Ch2].
-The first explicit construction of $L_p$ l.d.p.s. was obtained by Chen and Skriganov for $p=2$ and by Skriganov for $p>1$ (see [ChSk], [Sk]).
-The next explicit construction of $L_p$ l.d.p.s. was proposed by Dick and Pillichshammer (see [Di], [DP], [Ma]).
-The first explicit construction of $L_p$ l.d.s. were obtained by Dick, Hinrichs, Markhasin and Pillichshammer [DHMP].
-All these explicit constructions was obtained by using $(t,m,s)$ nets.
+The existence of $L_p$ l.d.p.s. was proved by Roth for $p=2$ and by Chen for $p>1$ \cite{Ch}.
+The first explicit construction of $L_p$ l.d.p.s. was obtained by Chen and Skriganov for $p=2$ and by Skriganov for $p>1$ (see \cite{ChSk, Sk}).
+The next explicit construction of $L_p$ l.d.p.s. was proposed by Dick and Pillichshammer (see \cite{Di, DiPi, Ma}).
+The first explicit construction of $L_p$ l.d.s. were obtained by Dick, Hinrichs, Markhasin and Pillichshammer \cite{DHMP}.
+All these explicit constructions was obtained by using $(t,m,s)$ nets. \\

 In this paper we obtain a similar result for Halton's sequence.\\ Let $p_1,\ldots , p_s \geq 2 $ be pairwise coprime integers,

 Van der Corput proved that $ (\phi_1(n))_{n\geq 0}$ is the $1-$dimensional l.d.s.\\ The first example of multidimensional l.d.s. was proposed by Halton